JackKelly/rfm_edf_ecomanager/README.md

 Acknowledgements & further reading
 ==================================

+ - A massive thank you to Graham Murphy, Matt Thorpe and Paul Cooper who helped to decode the Current Cost and EDF RF protocols.

  - Many thanks to the good folks who wrote [JeeLib](https://github.com/jcw/jeelib) as it provided lots of help.

  - As did [this tutorial on SPI on AVR devices](https://sites.google.com/site/qeewiki/books/avr-guide/spi).

  - If you want an indepth insight into the RFM01 then read the [RFM12B.pdf](http://www.hoperf.com/upload/rf/RFM12B.pdf)